NatWeiss/RGP/README.md

 At the heart of RapidGame Pro is the concept of rapid development.

-The default Cocos2d-X way is to create each game project with all of the files necessary for building from scratch.
+The default way is to create each game project with all of the files necessary for building from scratch.
 On the first build one must wait while 300+ source files are compiled.
-The first time a different architecture is selected (like switching from the simulator to the device) the 300+ files are again compiled.
+The first time a different architecture is selected -- for example, by switching to run the device instead of the simulator -- the 300+ files are again compiled.
 Whenever you clean the product, the entire source must once again be compiled.

 The problems are: